lyjia/simple-llamacpp/README.md

 **YOU WILL NEED TO MANUALLY SET UP YOUR MODEL LIBRARY.** Use the examples provided in `config.ini` to point it towards your the models you have downloaded and formatted for GGML/GGUF.
 (See "Generating a default configuration file" to generate an empty config)

+## Command-line arguments

+    -h, --help            show this help message and exit -m MODEL, --model MODEL
+                          Model name from the model library, or path to model file -p PROMPT, --prompt PROMPT
+                          The desired starting prompt text or a path to a text file containing your prompt -s SYSPROMPT, --sysprompt SYSPROMPT
+                          The desired system prompt text or path to a text file containing your system prompt.
+    -n QTYTOKENS, --qtytokens QTYTOKENS
+                          The desired quantity of output tokens.
+    -b LLAMABIN, --llamabin LLAMABIN
+                          The path to the llama.cpp binary
+    -c CONFIG, --config CONFIG
+                          Read config INI from specified path
+    --gqa GQA             Specify value for GQA
+    --prompt-format PROMPT_FORMAT
+                          Specify prompt format (must refer to one of the formats listed in config.ini) -l, --listmodels      Print a list of available models, then exit.
+    --generate-default-config [CONFIG]
+                          Generate a default configuration file for this script and write it to the path provided, then exit.
+If no path is given, a new config file will be written to /home/tom/.config/simple-llamacpp/config.ini

 ## Execution

 For all command strings listed here, run this script directly on a command-prompt.
 For example: